Meetanshi25/SPARKS-INTERNSHIP/README.md

 credit card, UPI, etc.

-* Once the payment is done and invoice will be generated and email will be sent to the user for the payment received.
-The invoice will contain the amount.
+* Once the payment is done and invoice will be generated and email will be sent to the user